A Rickle in Time: Writing

 Co-creator Justin Roiland was adamant that episode one of season two pick up where its predecessor left off; co-creator Dan Harmon also remembered he toyed around with the idea of freezing time for the entire length of the season.
 There was talk of the frozen-time conceit being just a joke for a cold open, but the writers decided to expand it to the entire episode, with Roiland saying, "Okay, let’s try to actually do that and try to tell a whole story that shows why time is sort of problematic."
 It was difficult because instead of parodying/subverting a trope—a common path for many episodes—the writers essentially had to invent their own rules for fractured time.

-An early incarnation involved Morty and Summer going about frozen time when they are confronted a time policeman—which evolved into the time-traveling testicle monsters.
+An early incarnation involved Morty and Summer going about frozen time when they are confronted by a time policeman—which evolved into the time-traveling testicle monsters.
 These characters were originally inspired by Stephen King's miniseries The Langoliers.
 This version was cut because they deemed it too "basic" with nowhere to go for a potential second act.
 One deleted element of the splitting time was referring to it as a "time quake"; an early version featured Rick berating Morty for wearing "shorty shorts", which caused time to split.
 The reason for the fractured time was ultimately re-developed into something more specific to the characters.
 At first, chaos as a whole was responsible for the split time, but they decided on uncertainty as a cause solely to serve a joke about flathead/Phillips head screwdrivers.
 "When you're talking about how to define chaos, let alone uncertainty, that's [when] you get into a semantic spiral," producer Ryan Ridley said.
 Harmon felt it a suitable source for the time split because uncertainty was "an intersection between quantum physics and [the] human condition."
 The team was happy when they created the joke that Rick believes his parallel self is plotting to kill him, because it "felt like [we] were writing a cartoon."

 The earliest incarnation of the B-story involved Rick taking Beth and Jerry and placing them amongst a sea of random individuals on an island or parking garage to occupy them; Harmon characterized it as an "homage to event programming," such as Lost.
 It was re-developed because they felt such series "fizzle out" or end unresolved, which would not help the episode comedically.
 Another version fused the episode's B-story more prominently with its A-story in that when a "time quake" would occur, Beth and Jerry would unknowingly experience repeated moments, and their settings would change between the past, present, and future.
 In the end, the A-story was so complex already that they chose to create an independent narrative for the B-story.
 To this end, Roiland felt that the writers "probably could have done a little better" on that half of the show.